Puerto Ricans in New York City: Early 20th century

 As the economic situation in the United States worsened in a prelude to the Great Depression, many Puerto Ricans in the mainland found themselves competing with other groups for the positions of unskilled labor such as dishwashers, maintenance and laundry workers.
-This led to the "Harlem Riots" of July 1926. between unemployed Jews and Puerto Ricans.
-Various Puerto Rican organizations in East Harlem, organized a media campaign to ease the tensions between the groups involved and called upon the mayor, governor of the state to restore order and provide protection to the area.
+That led to the "Harlem Riots" of July 1926 between unemployed Jews and Puerto Ricans.
+Various Puerto Rican organizations in East Harlem organized a media campaign to ease the tensions between the groups involved and called upon the mayor, governor of the state to restore order and provide protection to the area.

 In 1937, Oscar Garcia Rivera, Sr. (1900–1969), a native of Mayagüez and resident of East Harlem, became the first Puerto Rican to be elected to public office in the continental United States as a member of the New York State Assembly.
 A witness of the discrimination which Puerto Ricans were subject to, he created the "Unemployment Insurance Bill" which paved the way for the passage of bills which established minimum hours and wages for working people, the creation of a Wage Board within the Labor Department, and the right of employees to organize and negotiate grievances.
 In 1956, he also became the first Puerto Rican to be nominated as the Republican candidate for Justice of the City Court.